How To Use SimpleDraw

 -

-Drag the mouse to the bottom right corner of the rectangle, and release.
+Move the mouse to the bottom right corner of the rectangle, and click again.

 -